shivakumar-617181/Kubernetes/README.md

-Kubernetes Is an Open-Source Platform for Automating the Deployment, Scaling, and Management of Containerized Applications.
+Kubernetes Is A Powerful Open-Source Container Orchestration Platform Developed by Google.
+It's Designed to Automate the Deployment, Scaling, and Management of Containerized Applications.
+It is Currently Maintained by The Cloud Native Computing Foundation (CNCF).